Timendus/chip-8-bad-apple/README.md

 So next up I borrowed an idea from the video codec world.
 Often the difference between two frames of video is just shifting the image a couple of pixels.
-Imaging a panning shot where the camera just moves to the right or to the left: we basically just need to shift the image, add a new column or two and update a pixel here and there.
+Imagine a panning shot where the camera just moves to the right or to the left: we basically just need to shift the image, add a new column or two and update a pixel here and there.
 Smart real-world codecs make a lot of use of this.